Chemistry Engineering

 Academic Workload

-- Each week, students attend around five hours of lectures and classes per unit.
-Since most students follow two or three units per week, you will usually spend 10–15 hours in formal teaching sessions.
+Each week, students participate in approximately five hours of lectures and classes per unit.
+Most students undertake two or three units weekly, resulting in around 10–15 hours of structured teaching.

 Balance of Study